myersjustinc/nicar-2015-notes/20150305-1630-investigating_business_with_data.md

 * Brokers are required to report to the state securities regulators, so WSJ filed records requests in all states for their databases

+## Boards of directors--sources ##

+* IRS Form 990
+* Capital IQ

+## Investigating your local bank ##

+FDIC releases notices when local banks get shut down, and FDIC data can help you learn about other local banks:

+* BankFind
+* Summary of Deposits
+* Call Reports

+## Non-"business" datasets ##

+* Autos

+  * NHTSA keeps track of complaints from drivers, investigations and recalls

+* Medicare

+  * Doctors' offices and hospitals are businesses, of course

+  * Center for Medicare and Medicaid Services releases some data

+* Oil and gas

+  * Companies report to each state how much oil is moving through that state, so ask those states' emergency response commissions for data

+## Other sources ##

+* Accurint and LexisNexis

+  * Locate employees

+  * Addresses

+  * Phone numbers

+  * Executive pay

+  * News archives

+  * State licenses

+  * SEC filings

+* Moody's, S&P, and Fitch

+  * Rate everything from companies to countries

+* PACER

+  * All federal cases, including bankruptcy!